Bank of Italy: IRI and World War II

-The postwar period
+Postwar period

-The post-war inflation, also due to the Am-lire, was fought with the credit crunch desired by the governor Luigi Einaudi, which was obtained through the compulsory reserve on deposits.
+The postwar inflation, also due to the Am-lire, was fought with the credit crunch desired by the governor Luigi Einaudi, which was obtained through the compulsory reserve on deposits.
 In particular, the instrument of compulsory reserves of banks at the central bank was used, introduced in 1926 but never really applied.
 In 1948 the governor was given the task of regulating the money supply and deciding the discount rate.
 The universal banks were the ones that had gained the most from war and inflation (under the Authorization Regime of the Interministerial Credit Committee), with the greatest growth in deposits.

 Along with the recovery, speculative stocks and capital flight abroad appeared.
 Credit limits were no longer tied to equity, as equity figures were completely distorted by inflation.
 The squeeze on lending, the liquidity crisis and the Eenaudian deflation pushed operators to finance themselves by placing stocks on the market and returning capital, thus blocking the rise in prices; and by resorting to self-financing (even without distributing profits), aided by the fact that inflation had made it possible to quickly amortize fixed assets whose book value was now nominal.